 Do you work with distributed software systems?
 Designed well, they’re normally more robust and reliable than single systems, but they have a more complex network architecture.
 Many teams spend long hours at the keyboard querying different tools and nodes, trying to figure out why things have failed — and we’re sure you’ve been there too.
-And while it’s great that cloud providers often hide much of this complexity, they fail differently than compute and network that you control.
+And while it’s great that cloud providers often hide much of this complexity, they fail differently from the compute and network you control.

 Observability and monitoring are entirely different concepts.
 However, you may often hear the terms mixed up or used interchangeably.
 And you’d be forgiven if you thought the two meant the same thing.
 Observability measures how well you understand your system from only its external outputs.
 It’s important to note the definition specifies observability as a measure, not a final state or an activity.

 Observability increases your understanding and visibility of different components of your network and infrastructure.
 You might be wondering why visibility into your infrastructure is essential.
 Well, we’re sure you’ll agree that maintaining and updating components of a production system is a huge pain.
-Changing even the most minor section of the networking infrastructure may cause you to feel a little sick with worry in the pit of your stomach.
+Changing even the most minor section of the network infrastructure may cause you to feel a little sick with worry in the pit of your stomach.
 When you look deeper into why you felt this way, you may find it’s because, at the time, you had no idea what was happening in different parts of the system.
 Most documentation and fancy diagrams trying to explain how a system works are nearly always out of date.
 The only way to understand how information flows through your system is by observing what’s happening — right now.

-Monitoring provides information and visibility, but observability brings you deep insights into how your application, infrastructure, and network perform, all from external outputs.
-The classic outputs are metrics, logs, and distributed tracing.
-However, for a fuller understanding, you need to know about the control plane.
-Network observability covers the control plane by gathering all types of telemetry along with the required context.
-But why is this insight useful?
-Instead of querying each part of the system to debug issues, all the information you need is easy to query in a central place.
-This increased understanding also helps you design and plan for changes or migrations.
+Monitoring provides information and visibility (especially around questions you knew were important to ask).
+But, observability brings you deep insights into how your application, infrastructure, and network perform, all from external outputs, and available for both novice and expert humans to explore.
+The classic application and DevOps-focused outputs are metrics, logs, and distributed tracing.
+However, you need to know about orchestration and control planes and other business metadata for a more complete understanding.
+Adding network observability and seeing a wide variety of infrastructure telemetry along with the required context makes this even more valuable, and not just to network teams.
+Instead of querying each part of the system to debug issues, all the information you need is easy to query and integrate to support your regular and unscheduled designs, plans, and operational workflows.
 It may take some trial and error to get the right amount of data with the right amount of detail.
-However, once you start adding different types of observability, you understand how useful it is.

 But it’s up to you to collect this data and use it to help with your understanding.
-Tools like Kentik can help collect and organize this data so you can focus on making the right decisions instead of spending all your time collecting data and building visualizations.
+Tools like Kentik at the network layer, and New Relic at the application layer, can help collect and organize this data so you can focus on making the right decisions instead of spending all your time collecting data and building visualizations.